vectordotdev/vector/docs/content/en/docs/about/under-the-hood/guarantees.md

 ### Best effort

 A **best-effort** delivery guarantee means that a Vector component makes a best effort to deliver each event but it can't _guarantee_ delivery.
 This is usually due to limitations of the underlying protocol, which is outside Vector's control.

 Note that this is _not_ the same as at-most-once delivery, as it'is still possible for Vector to introduce duplicates under extreme circumstances.

 ## Stability guarantees

 ### Stable

 The `stable` status is a _subjective_ status defined by the Vector team.
 It's intended to give you a general idea of a feature's suitability for production environments.
 A feature is considered stable if it meets the following criteria:

 1. A meaningful number of users (generally over 50) have been using the feature in a production environment for a sustained period of time without issue.
 2. The feature has had sufficient time (generally more than 4 months) to be community tested.

 3. The feature API is stable and unlikely to change.

 4. There are no major [open bugs][bugs] for the feature.

 ### Beta

 The `beta` status means that a feature has not met the criteria outlined in the [stable](#stable) section and therefore should be used with caution in production environments.

 ### Deprecated

 The `deprecated` status means that a feature will be removed in the next major version of Vector.
-We will provide ample time to transition and, when possible, we will strive to retain backward compatibility.
+We will provide ample time to transition and, when possible, strive to retain backward compatibility.

 ## FAQs